taqui-786/javascript-coding-questions/README.md

 - 6️⃣ Question 6 - Improve a function -  (easy)
 - 7️⃣ Question 7 - Reorder array with new indexes -  (easy)
 - 8️⃣ Question 8 - implement clearAllTimeout() -  (easy)
+- 9️⃣ Question 9 - implement a simple DOM wrapper to support method chaining like jQuery -  (easy)

 ## 🚀 How to Use This Repository